Kaisle/shellbnb/README.md

 START_DATE: "2019-03-01",
 END_DATE.
 "2019-03-03"
 ```
-This will only include listings that are within 4 km of 51.509,-0.118.
+This will only include listings that are available between 1st of March and 3rd of March.

 ## Restrict location using coordinates